naturalis/cl-provision/staging/README.md

 Add the following line:
 echo "cumulus:CumulusLinux!" | chpasswd
 ```
 - Download the [naturalis.dot](naturalis.dot) file, from this repo and edit it as needed.
+The  same .dot file structure will be used to test links with [PTM](https://github.com/naturalis/ansible-role-cumulus-ptm).

+### Sample naturalis.dot:
 ```bash

                      +----------+        +----------+